Xumoyun1603/NetflixAPI/README.md

 ```

 Netflix API should be running at port **8000** on your Docker host.
 Go to **http://localhost:8000** on a web browser to see the this page

 ![docker-compose (netflix)](https://user-images.githubusercontent.com/97673223/162131690-0eefbcf9-65d8-4601-9644-ee72a2900791.PNG)

+## The documentation of the API

+Go to **http://localhost:8000/docs/** on a web browser to see the swagger docs.

+Go to **http://localhost:8000/redoc/** on a web browser to see the redoc docs